BradyRyun/Wallpaper-Scraper/README.md

 # Getting Setup
 - Please checkout the following link before getting started: [How to Scrape Reddit](https://www.storybench.org/how-to-scrape-reddit-with-python/)
+## Required Dependencies:
+- If you do not have a dependency, use `pip install dependency` to install them
+- Praw
+- BeautifulSoup
+- requests

 1. You will need to have an account on Reddit.
 Follow the above link's guide and replace the following code with your information.
 All of which are string values.

 ```